twilio/twilio-video.js/COMMON_ISSUES.md

 -----------------------------------------------------------------------------------------------------

-Because of this [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1002875), if you try to set the maximum outgoing audio bitrate (`maxAudioBitrate`) to values greater than or equal to 64000 bps in a Group Room, then the outgoing video bitrate gets stuck at a very low value resulting in degraded quality for Participants subscribing to your VideoTrack.
+Because of this [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1002875), if you set the maximum outgoing audio bitrate (`maxAudioBitrate`) to values greater than or equal to 64000 bps in a Group Room, then the outgoing video bitrate gets stuck at a very low value resulting in degraded quality for Participants subscribing to your VideoTrack.

 Chrome 76+ DataTrack incompatibility with 2.X Mobile SDKs in Peer-to-Peer Rooms
 -------------------------------------------------------------------------------